 It sounds cliché, but we really are what we eat.
-A study1 comparing a low glycemic diet (diet that has less effect on insulin level) to control, over a period of 10 weeks, found improvements in both inflammatory and non- inflammatory acne.
+A study1 comparing a low glycemic diet (a diet that has less effect on insulin level) to a control group, over a period of 10 weeks, found improvements in both inflammatory and non-inflammatory acne.
 Foods like dairy and carbohydrates tend to throw off our hormone balance and cause issues.
-Load up your meals with leafy greens, colourful vegetables and fresh fruits will keep your gut happy and your skin glowing.
-A healthy diet will improve skin quality overtime and is very important in the prevention of future acne.
+Load up your meals with leafy greens, colourful vegetables, and fresh fruits will keep your gut happy and your skin glowing.
+A healthy diet will improve skin quality over time and is very important in the prevention of future acne.
 To learn more about eating to support hormone balance, check out our post here.

 Hormone Balancing Herbs